 - appoint, and ensure the performance of, the CEO.

-- Control staff selection, primarily through policy that prescribes: staff advertising, selection criteria, selection panel, the presence of Ministers on the selection panel as appropriate, staff appointment, staff induction.
+- oversee staff selection, primarily through policy that prescribes: staff advertising, selection criteria, selection panel, the presence of Ministers on the selection panel as appropriate, staff appointment, staff induction.

 - oversee curriculum.

-- Act as guardians of the Association’s vision, primarily through the education of members on the Association’s Foundational Principles, its Scriptural basis, and a clearly articulate Vision, Mission, and Strategic Plan.
+- act as custodians of the Association’s vision, primarily through the education of members on the Association’s Foundational Principles, its Scriptural basis, and a clearly articulate Vision, Mission, and Strategic Plan.

 - that the Association is a contributor to the cause of Christian education, primarily through involvement in CEN.